t-rex-tileserver/t-rex-website/content/doc/reference.md

 `baseurl`: string

-Base URL of tile cache server published in metadata.
+Base URL of tile cache server published in metadata, optional.
+If not set defaults to `http://localhost:6767`.
+See configuration example below for how to configure for publication of tile cache directly from a [Minio S3](https://min.io/download).
+The `key_prefix` part is optional, depending if this option is set.

+`gzip_header_enabled`: bool

+Enable HTTP header `Content-Encoding: gzip` on mvt files, optional, defaults to `true`.

 Example:
 ```toml